wjakob/nanobind/docs/basics.rst

     >>> print(d)
     <my_ext.Dog object at 0x1044540f0>

-To address this, we must add a special method named ``__repr__`` that returns a human-readable summary.
-Unfortunately, a function with such functionality does not exist in the ``Dog`` type, and it would be nice if we did not have to modify it.
-To accomplish this goal, we can instead bind a *lambda function*:
+To address this, we can add a special Python method named ``__repr__`` that returns a human-readable summary.
+Unfortunately, a corresponding function with such functionality does not currently exist in the C++ type, and it would be nice if we did not have to modify it.
+We can bind a *lambda function* to achieve both goals:

 .. code-block:: cpp